+Best POS System is a Clover reseller.
 Clover is a highly-versatile POS system that is quite easy to set up—and learn—and which can provide you with all types of hardware for running your business.

 The system is entirely cloud-based so you access it anywhere, no matter where your work takes you.

 Instantly accept payment in all forms on your desktop console or on a mobile device.
 The simple, intuitive interface allows you to seamlessly make and alter orders and manage bills.
-You can also run customer rewards programs with your repeat customers, and for your staff, Clover makes scheduling easier than ever.
+You can also run customer rewards programs with your repeat customers, and for your staff, making scheduling easier than ever.

-Clover runs an app marketplace where you can get all types of add-ons for your POS.
+Best POS System runs an app marketplace where you can get all types of add-ons for your POS.
 This allows you to access hundreds of apps to create a bespoke POS for your business, though some competitors may come with some of these features standard.